Data Analysis

 - The lower (Spatial calculations to run for each cluster node) determines what subsequent calculations will be run for each node in this tree, using the groups it contains to define the spatial sample.
 This allows you to, for example, calculate the phylogenetic diversity of the regions defined by each cluster node.

-6.2.1 Setting cluster analysis parameters
+Setting cluster analysis parameters

-For the purposes of this guide, accept the default name for the cluster analyses (see diagram above) and also the default metric ‘SORENSON’ (the set of indices that can be used as the clustering metric is denoted by a column in the Indices list).
-We will also accept the default linkage of ‘link_average’, which calculates the dissimilarity of each newly created group with all other groups as the average value of the groups merged to form it, weighted by the number of terminal nodes they each include.
-In this way a merger between node A with 10 terminal nodes and node B with 1 terminal node will not be biased towards the labels in node B (see the Cluster parameters section of the Sample Session for details of the additional linkage functions that are available).
+For this guide, accept the default name for cluster analyses (see the diagram above) and the default metric, ‘SORENSON’ (the set of indices available for clustering is shown in the “Grouping metric?” column in the Indices list), which includes tables summarising all supported metrics and indices by Biodiverse.
+If the column is blank, the metric cannot be used.
+Also accept the default linkage, ‘link_average’, which calculates the dissimilarity of each new group with all others as the average of the groups merged to create it, weighted by the number of terminal nodes each contains.
+This means a merge between node A with 10 terminal nodes and node B with 1 terminal node will not be biased towards node B’s labels.
+See the Cluster parameters section of the Sample Session for details of other available linkage functions.

 The spatial conditions can be used to control which Groups are considered candidates to be clustered together.
-The default condition in the ‘Spatial conditions set 1’ text box provided by the system is ‘sp_select_all()’.
-This condition selects every group and is an appropriate condition to use for unconstrained clustering.
-If you wish to use a different spatial condition, for example to first cluster within geographic regions, then refer to Spatial Conditions for further details.
-The definition query serves a similar purpose, except that it can be used to restrict the clustering to only a subset of groups.
-For example you might have a data set for Europe but only want to cluster cells in regions above a specified elevation value.
-The Spatial Analysis section in this document has some more details about spatial conditions and definition queries.
+The default condition in the ‘Spatial conditions set 1’ text box provided by the system is sp_select_all() This condition selects every group and is an appropriate condition to use for unconstrained clustering.
+If you wish to use a different spatial condition, for example, to first cluster within geographic regions, then refer to the Spatial Conditions documentation for further details).

 Check the option or calculations boxes as appropriate.
 If you’re curious as to what they do, hover over them with the mouse pointer to view a tooltip.